eBay Selling Fees UK 2026: The Complete Guide for Sellers

 Private sellers

-Since 1 October 2024, private sellers pay nothing on UK sales — no FVF, no per-order fee, no regulatory fee.
-Your listed price is your payout.
+Since 1 October 2024, eligible domestic listings by private sellers have no Final Value Fee, per-order fee or regulatory fee.
 The buyer pays the Buyer Protection Fee on top.
+Other charges can still apply in the cases listed below.

 Free selling applies when: